ibmdbanalytics/ibmdbpy/blogs/use_case.md

 3. The crime data is retrieved as an `IdaGeoDataFrame` which is similar to a `pandas` data frame.
 The process of data retrieval and spatial analysis is much faster with `ibmdbpy` with the added advantage of lazy-loading.
-When compared to some well known spatial analysis libraries like `shapely` and `geopandas`, which usually need an additonal installation of GDAL and reads the data directly into memory which makes the process of data load very slow, the data loading is pretty fast in `ibmdbpy`.
+When compared to some well known spatial analysis libraries like `shapely` and `geopandas`, which usually need an additonal installation of GDAL and reads the data directly into memory.

-FIXME: what about the comment I made last time: dont think we need the time here, because we dont compare to geopandas.
-Alternatively you can do one analysis in geopandas first, then we can compare the times.

 FIXME: add the loop into the example